 - Mac OS X 10.14 or newer, with the latest bug fixes.

 - Windows 7 and Windows 10 with the latest service packs and bug fixes.

-The app works with the following Experience Manager versions, whether deployed on-premise or on Adobe Managed Services (AMS):
+The app works with the following Experience Manager versions, whether deployed as a Cloud Service, on Adobe Managed Services (AMS) or on-premise: